TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 puts "It ain't easy bein' green...".colorize(:green)
 ```

-You're probably itching to see all those colours, so run your file with `ruby main.rb` to see them... or rather, a LoadError.
+You're probably itching to see all those colours, so run your file with `ruby main.rb` to see them... or rather, a `LoadError`.
 Right—you need to <span id="install-gem">install that gem first!</span> Do that with `gem install colorize` and you'll see RubyGems in action.
 Your system now has access to the `Colorize` gem!

 Wait, *your system*—what about others who would like to use your code?
 Yeah, they would also need to `gem install` it—no big deal.